SELECT Queries Syntax¶

 When using the

-SAMPLE n clause, the relative coefficient is calculated dynamically.
-Since you do not know which relative percent of data was processed, you do not know the coefficient the aggregate functions should be multiplied by (for example, you do not know if the
+SAMPLE n clause, you don't know which relative percent of data was processed.
+So you don't know the coefficient the aggregate functions should be multiplied by.
+Use the

-_sample_factor is a virtual column that ClickHouse stores relative coefficients in.
+_sample_factor column contains relative coefficients that are calculated dynamically.
 This column is created automatically when you create a table with the specified sampling key.
-The usage example is shown below:
+The usage examples of the

 SELECT sum(_sample_factor) FROM visits SAMPLE 10000000